toksaitov/auca-judge-back/Readme.md

 containers for each test case, sends compiled or raw artifacts with input data to test agents, waits for results, compares them with correct data, finally, saves test reports, errors, general task information to a status database.

+Custom submission IDs can only be used in a trusted environment.
+For any other case *auca-judge-back* will generate a random version 4 UUID.

 *auca-judge-back* will instantly send a reply upon successful task submission.
 A client should query a status database to get progress information on its own.